matter-labs/zksync-web-era-docs/docs/api/js/providers.md

 - Easily track L1<->L2 transactions.
 - Different stages of finality for transactions.
 By default, our RPC returns information about the last state processed by the server, but some use-cases may require tracking "finalized" transactions only.
-- Get the balance of any native ERC20 token.

 And much more!
 Generally, you can use providers from `ethers` for a quick start, but switch to providers from the `zksync-web3` library later on.